-- (i) loss or theft of Personal Data or equipment that stores Personal Data; - (ii) loss or theft of Personal Data or equipment that stores the College's Personal Data from a College supplier; - (iii) inappropriate access controls meaning unauthorised College Personnel can access Personal Data; - (iv) any other unauthorised use of or access to Personal Data; - (v) deleting Personal Data in error; - (vi) human error (which could be as simple as putting a letter in the wrong envelope or leaving a phone or laptop containing Personal Data on a train); - (vii) hacking attack; - (viii) infection by ransomware or any other intrusion on our systems/network;
+- 5.1.1. loss or theft of Personal Data or equipment that stores Personal Data; - 5.1.2. loss or theft of Personal Data or equipment that stores the College's Personal Data from a College supplier; - 5.1.3. inappropriate access controls meaning unauthorised College Personnel can access Personal Data; - 5.1.4. any other unauthorised use of or access to Personal Data;

-- (ix) 'blagging' offences where information is obtained by deceiving the organisation who holds it; or - (x) destruction or damage to the integrity or accuracy of Personal Data.

-5.1.
-A Personal Data breach can also include:

-- (i) equipment or system failure that causes Personal Data to be temporarily unavailable; - (ii) unforeseen circumstances such as a fire, flood or power failure that causes

-Personal Data to be temporarily unavailable; - (iii) inability to restore access to Personal Data, either on a temporary or permanent basis; or - (iv) loss of a decryption key where Personal Data has been encrypted because this means the College cannot restore access to the Personal Data.
+- 5.1.5. deleting Personal Data in error; - 5.1.6. human error (which could be as simple as putting a letter in the wrong envelope or leaving a phone or laptop containing Personal Data on a train); - 5.1.7. hacking attack; - 5.1.8. infection by ransomware or any other intrusion on our systems/network; - 5.1.9. 'blagging' offences where information is obtained by deceiving the organisation who holds it; or - 5.1.10. destruction or damage to the integrity or accuracy of Personal Data. - 5.2.
+A Personal Data breach can also include: - 5.2.1. equipment or system failure that causes Personal Data to be temporarily unavailable; - 5.2.2. unforeseen circumstances such as a fire, flood or power failure that causes Personal Data to be temporarily unavailable; - 5.2.3. inability to restore access to Personal Data, either on a temporary or permanent basis; or - 5.2.4. loss of a decryption key where Personal Data has been encrypted because this means the College cannot restore access to the Personal Data.